It’s an exciting time to be operating in the DTC space, but supply chain issues present new challenges. Here's how Caraway is facing them.

 It’s an exciting time to be operating in the DTC space.
 Tech-savvy companies have revolutionized retail and raised customers’ expectations for a seamless shopping experience.

-However, since the outbreak of the pandemic, everyone has been facing supply chain issues: Statista data shows 64% of retailers worldwide adapted their supply chain for ecommerce as a result of the COVID-19 pandemic while 28% of retailers reported having to deal with shortages and out-of-stock items.
+However, since the pandemic outbreak, everyone has been facing supply chain issues.
+Almost 65% of retailers worldwide adapted their supply chain for ecommerce as a result of the COVID-19 pandemic.
+And 28% of them reported dealing with shortages and out-of-stock items.

-The good news: Businesses are turning to pre-order and backorder models to continue to sell and generate revenue, thus ensuring business continuity.
-The tricky part, however, is figuring out how to stay on top of inventory management to fuel business growth.
+Businesses are turning to pre-order and backorder models to continue selling and generating revenue.
+And as a result, they're ensuring business continuity.
+However, the tricky part is figuring out how to stay on top of inventory management to fuel business growth.

-The backstory: The DTC cookware business, Caraway, was launched in November 2019 after its founder Jordan Nathan was searching (without success) for non-PTFE or Teflon-coated products.
+Caraway, the DTC cookware brand, was launched in November 2019 after its founder, Jordan Nathan, searched (without success) for non-PTFE or Teflon-coated products.
 Frustrated at the lack of options, he set out to create his own.

 Today, Caraway's four-piece, non-toxic, non-stick set of ceramic pots and pans with a playful color palette are the product of that initial frustration.